 Huw completed his PhD in fracture mechanics at the University of Manchester where he developed an innovative method for the fast solution of crack propagation in structures.
-This work was funded by the EPSRC and EDF.

 - Woodward H, Stettler M, Pavlidis D, Aristodemou E, ApSimon H, Pain C, 2019.
 A large eddy simulation of the dispersion of traffic emissions by moving vehicles at an intersection.
 Atmospheric Environment, 215, 116891.
 DOI